elix/elix/README.md

 resulting components satisfy a broad range of concerns and can be used in many contexts.

-For full documentation and demos, see https://elix.org.
+For full details and demos, see the [Elix documentation](https://component.kitchen/elix).

 # Core principles